Giuliani says Trump did not pay for his globetrotting push for Biden probe

 Reuters was not able to independently verify how Giuliani paid for his trips.

-Biden has accused Giuliani of peddling “false, debunked conspiracy theories.”
+Biden has accused Giuliani of peddling “false, debunked conspiracy theories,” and on Sunday urged U.S. television networks to stop booking him to appear on air.

 Giuliani traveled to Madrid to meet Andriy Yermak, a top adviser to Ukrainian President Volodymyr Zelinskiy, a few days after a July 25 phone call in which Trump pressed Zelinskiy to investigate Biden.
 Yermak had sought the meeting with Giuliani.